binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 * Snooping physical premises
 * Port scanning the entire range `nmap -p- <target>` and some of the aggressive nmap scanning modes shown below
 * Spidering public facing resources.
 Directories and files, often public without the administrators realising it.
 If they ran a spidering tool against their servers they would see all the publicly accessible resources.
-* Banner grabbing and probing
+* Banner grabbing and probing, which we address below under the [Service Fingerprinting](#process-and-practises-penetration-testing-reconnaissance-service-fingerprinting) section.

 ##### Netcat

 &nbsp;

 No where near as configurable as a dedicated port scanner, but still scans ports is Netcat.
 Netcat is a network Swiss army knife.
+It can be used to:

+* Host a web page
+* Send files
-It can be used to host a web page, send files, poking at things to see what happens and so many other uses.
+* Poke at things to see what happens
+* So many other uses

 Lets look at some uses.

 {linenos=off, lang=bash}
     # -z is the argument to instruct for a port scan.